Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-A proven ability to work as a team and good communication skills.
+Experienced in working as part of a team and an excellent ability to communicate.

 Education: